AndyObtiva/glimmer-dsl-libui/README.md

 - Colors may be passed in as a hash of `:r`, `:g`, `:b`, `:a`, or `:red`, `:green`, `:blue`, `:alpha`, or [X11](https://en.wikipedia.org/wiki/X11_color_names) color like `:skyblue`, or 6-char hex or 3-char hex (as `Integer` or `String` with or without `0x` prefix)
 - Color alpha value defaults to `1.0` when not specified.

-### Custom Controls
+### Custom Components

-Custom controls (components) and custom windows (the `window` version of custom controls) can be defined to provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
+Custom components like custom controls, custom windows, and custom shapes can be defined to provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
 Custom controls save a lot of development time, improving productivity and maintainability immensely.

 For example, you can define a custom `address_view` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.

-There are two ways to define [custom control](#custom-controls)s:
+There are two ways to define [custom components](#custom-components):
-- Method-Based: simply define a method representing the [custom control](#custom-controls) you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).
+- Method-Based: simply define a method representing the [custom component](#custom-components) you want (e.g. `address_view`) with any options needed (e.g. `address(address_model: some_model)`).
-- Class-Based: define a class matching the camelcased name of the [custom control](#custom-controls) by convention (e.g. the `address_view` [custom control](#custom-controls) keyword would have a class called `AddressView`) and `include Glimmer::LibUI::CustomControl` or `include Glimmer::LibUI::CustomWindow` depending on whether the component represents a standard control or a whole window.
-Classes add the benefit of being able to distribute the [custom control](#custom-controls)s into separate files and reuse externally from multiple places or share via Ruby gems.
+- Class-Based: define a class matching the camelcased name of the [custom component](#custom-components) by convention (e.g. the `address_view` [custom component](#custom-components) keyword would have a class called `AddressView`) and `include Glimmer::LibUI::CustomControl`, `include Glimmer::LibUI::CustomWindow`, `include Glimmer::LibUI::CustomShape` depending on if the component represents a standard control, a whole window, or an area canvas graphics shape.
+Classes add the benefit of being able to distribute the [custom component](#custom-components)s into a separate file for external reuse from multiple views or for sharing as a Ruby gem.

-It is OK to use the terms "custom control" and "custom keyword" synonymously though "custom keyword" is a broader term that covers things other than controls too like custom shapes (e.g. `cylinder`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).
+It is OK to use the terms "custom control", "custom component", and "custom keyword" synonymously though "custom component" is a broader term that covers things other than controls too like custom shapes (e.g. `cube`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).

 #### Method-Based Custom Controls

-Simply define a method representing the [custom control](#custom-controls) you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).
+Simply define a method representing the [custom component](#custom-components) you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).

 Example that defines `form_field`, `address_form`, `label_pair`, and `address_view` keywords (you may copy/paste in [`girb`](#girb-glimmer-irb)):